Private: Wealth in a changing world

 Please continue to make healthy decisions like washing your hands, getting plenty of sleep, eating balanced meals, staying hydrated, and taking a stroll if you feel like it.
 Reach out to a friend or loved one and have a great conversation.

 Until next time, be well and keep putting one foot in front of the other.
-If you are not a client and would like to receive our newsletter or our monthly blog update, please use the contact tab on our website and drop us an email.
+If you are not a client and would like to receive our newsletter or our monthly blog update, please use the contact tab on our website or drop us an email.

 Sincerely,

-Thaddeus Phelps, CEO/CIO
+Thaddeus D. Phelps, CEO/CIO